Parasitism: Plants

-A hemiparasite or partial parasite such as mistletoe derives some of its nutrients from another living plant, whereas a holoparasite such as dodder derives all of its nutrients from another plant.
+A hemiparasite or partial parasite such as mistletoe derives some of its nutrients from another living plant, whereas a holoparasite such as Cuscuta derives all of its nutrients from another plant.
 Parasitic plants make up about one per cent of angiosperms and are in almost every biome in the world.
 All these plants have modified roots, haustoria, which penetrate the host plants, connecting them to the conductive system—either the xylem, the phloem, or both.
 This provides them with the ability to extract water and nutrients from the host.
 A parasitic plant is classified depending on where it latches onto the host, either the stem or the root, and the amount of nutrients it requires.
 Since holoparasites have no chlorophyll and therefore cannot make food for themselves by photosynthesis, they are always obligate parasites, deriving all their food from their hosts.
 Some parasitic plants can locate their host plants by detecting chemicals in the air or soil given off by host shoots or roots, respectively.
 About 4,500 species of parasitic plant in approximately 20 families of flowering plants are known.

 Species within the Orobanchaceae (broomrapes) are among the most economically destructive of all plants.
 Species of Striga (witchweeds) are estimated to cost billions of dollars a year in crop yield loss, infesting over 50 million hectares of cultivated land within Sub-Saharan Africa alone.
-Striga infects both grasses and grains, including corn, rice, and sorghum, undoubtedly some of the most important food crops.
+Striga infects both grasses and grains, including corn, rice, and sorghum, which are among the world's most important food crops.
 Orobanche also threatens a wide range of other important crops, including peas, chickpeas, tomatoes, carrots, and varieties of cabbage.
 Yield loss from Orobanche can be total; despite extensive research, no method of control has been entirely successful.

 Many plants and fungi exchange carbon and nutrients in mutualistic mycorrhizal relationships.
 Some 400 species of myco-heterotrophic plants, mostly in the tropics, however effectively cheat by taking carbon from a fungus rather than exchanging it for minerals.
 They have much reduced roots, as they do not need to absorb water from the soil; their stems are slender with few vascular bundles, and their leaves are reduced to small scales, as they do not photosynthesize.
-Their seeds are very small and numerous, so they appear to rely on being infected by a suitable fungus soon after germinating.
+Their seeds are small and numerous, so they appear to rely on being infected by a suitable fungus soon after germinating.